bigcommerce/dev-docs/docs/stencil-docs/page-builder/page-builder-overview.md

 To customize the different style elements of a theme, such as colors, font, and text size, merchants can use the Theme Styles feature of Page Builder.

 As a theme developer, you can configure your theme's settings, which will determine how merchants can personalize your theme.
-For example, you can modify how merchants can customize colors, fonts, and number of products to display per feature.
+For example, you can modify how merchants can customize colors, fonts, and the number of products to display per feature.
 For information on how to configure your theme's files, see [Configuration](/docs/stencil-docs/page-builder/configuration.md).
-For details about theme styles for Stencil's Cornerstone theme, see [Cornerstone Theme Manual](https://support.bigcommerce.com/s/article/Cornerstone-Theme-Manual).

 ## Widgets